 Marine and hydrokinetic energy—or ocean energy, as it's sometimes called—is a burgeoning industry in the United States, and NREL researchers are on the front line of of design, analysis, research validation, resource and site characterization for wave, tidal, and river and ocean current technologies.

 NREL brings 35 years of experience in numerical simulation to the field of ocean energy research and development.
 Researchers have developed user-friendly, open-source modeling to analyze the performance and dynamic response of wave- and current-energy devices.
 The ocean-energy team supports industry to design innovative MHK technologies and facilitates consensus on international standards to certify these technologies.

-NREL's facilities enable engineers to test MHK components for performance and reliability in a controlled environment.
-This allows devices to be optimized prior to expensive and time-consuming open-water testing.
+NREL's facilities enable engineers to assess MHK components for performance and reliability in a controlled environment.
+This allows devices to be optimized prior to expensive and time-consuming open-water validation.